learn-co-curriculum/phase-1-array-foreach-method/README.md

 cause some sort of "side-effect".
 A good example of this is when you want to iterate through an array to log values. `console.log()` doesn't return anything back, so using something like `map()` here would unnecessarily create a new array.
-It would also mislead any developers who are looking at your code about what its purpose is.
+It would also mislead any developers who look at your code about what its purpose is.
 We're using `forEach` strictly to do something that is handy for us (the developer) as a _side-effect_; in this case, printing content to the screen.

 This is pretty common in debugging: